cmk/profunctor-optics/poptic/README.md

 - [Profunctor Optics: Modular Data Accessors](https://arxiv.org/abs/1703.10857) by Matthew Pickering et al
 - [Glassery](http://oleg.fi/gists/posts/2017-04-18-glassery.html) by Oleg Grenrus

-The purpose of this package is to provide a minimal & performant implementation of profunctor-encoded optics.
+Its purpose is to provide a minimal & performant implementation of profunctor-encoded optics.
 Why?
 Mainly because the profunctor encoding of optics is easier to understand and work with than the van Laarhoven encoding.
 This is especially true if you need a lot of control over the entailment relationships between different classes of optic.
 Such a need arose during the creation of [`profunctor-ref`](https://github.com/cmk/profunctor-util/tree/master/profunctor-ref), which is what led to this work in the first place.